 The energized solenoid pull-in coil pulls in the solenoid plunger.
 The solenoid plunger pulls the shift lever in the starter.
-This engages the starter overrunning clutch and pinion gear with the starter ring gear on the automatic transmission torque converter (5.2L/5.9L engine), the automatic transmission torque converter drive plate (4.0L engine), or the manual transmission flywheel.
+This engages the starter overrunning clutch and pinion gear with the starter ring gear on the automatic transmission torque converter (5.2L/5.9L engine), or the automatic transmission torque converter drive plate (4.0L engine).

-As the solenoid plunger reaches the end of its travel, the solenoid contact disc completes the high-amperage starter feed circuit and energizes the solenoid plunger hold-in coil.
+As the solenoid plunger reaches the end of its travel, the solenoid contact disc completes the highamperage starter feed circuit and energizes the solenoid plunger hold-in coil.
 Current now flows between the solenoid battery terminal and the starter motor, energizing the starter.